captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 Wait!
 I should also mention that at this point of the play
 ---
-Elaine has just run out of the cellar, where she's locked up by Mortimer's brother, who is a criminal.
+Elaine has just run out of the cellar,

 ---

+where she's locked up by Mortimer's brother, who is a criminal.
+---
 ## LOUISE: (as Elaine)
-[gasping]
+template: noise
+gasping
 ---
 Mortimer, where have you been?
 I've almost been killed!
 What's going on in this house?

+---

 What do you mean, what's going on in this house?
 ---